kidonson/qmk_firmware/keyboards/keebio/levinson/keymaps/kidoge/readme.md

-This is a keyboard layout originally designed for Levinson, a split 40% ortholinear board.
+This is my keyboard layout originally designed for Levinson, a split 40% ortholinear board.
 But it should work fine with non-split 40% ortholinear boards as well.

 This keyboard layout is designed for software development and some gaming in mind.